In 2005, the most common crop in Kamuli by harvested area was Maize with 120.95k ha.

 This means that growers of Tropical Fruits will earn approximately 18 times more per hectare than if they grow Sorghums.

 From 1990 to 2015, Kamuli had average annual rainfall of 1,447mm across a total cropland area of 139.57k ha.

-The health condition most afflicting urban and rural children in 2011 in Eastern, Uganda is stunting with 18% of urban children affected and 35% of rural children affected.
+The health condition most afflicting urban and rural children in 2011 in East Central, Uganda is stunting with 18% of urban children affected and 35% of rural children affected.